Penrose graphical notation: Contraction of indices

 Contraction of indices is represented by joining the index lines together.

 Symmetrization

-Symmetrization of indices is represented by a thick zig-zag or wavy bar crossing the index lines horizontally.
+Symmetrization of indices is represented by a thick zigzag or wavy bar crossing the index lines horizontally.

 Antisymmetrization

 Antisymmetrization of indices is represented by a thick straight line crossing the index lines horizontally.

 Determinant

 The determinant is formed by applying antisymmetrization to the indices.

 Covariant derivative

 The covariant derivative ($\nabla$) is represented by a circle around the tensor(s) to be differentiated and a line joined from the circle pointing downwards to represent the lower index of the derivative.

 Tensor manipulation

 The diagrammatic notation is useful in manipulating tensor algebra.
 It usually involves a few simple "identities" of tensor manipulations.

 For example, $\varepsilon_{a...c} \varepsilon^{a...c} = n!$, where n is the number of dimensions, is a common "identity".